AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports/learner-transcripts.md

 ## Use cases of Learner Transcripts

 Learner Transcripts in Adobe Learning Manager tracks training, compliance, and skill development, enabling departments to verify completion and assess program effectiveness across the organization.
-Here are a few use cases that Learner Transcripts addresses:
+The following use cases illustrate how Learner Transcripts support organizational needs for compliance, skill tracking, and program effectiveness.

 * A financial services organization must provide evidence that all customer-facing employees completed mandatory compliance training before the regulatory deadline.
 * The IT department needs to assess current Java programming capabilities against future project requirements.
 * HR wants to evaluate the effectiveness of the new employee onboarding program across different departments.
 * The operations team needs to ensure all field technicians maintain the required safety certifications.

-## Access Control and permissions
+## Access control and permissions

 **Administrators**

-* Can generate transcripts for all learners across all catalogs.
+* Administrators can generate transcripts for all learners across all catalogs.
-* Can access all reporting functions but may have catalog or user group restrictions.
-* Custom administrators: Access limited by assigned scope and permissions.
+* Custom administrators can only view transcripts for learners within their assigned user groups and catalogs.

 **Scope-based restrictions**